ml444/gkit/README.md

 ### dbx

-Secondary encapsulation based on gorm mainly includes the following functions:
+Driver-agnostic database access built on a SQL builder kernel, with GORM as the default driver (`dbx/gorm`).
+Core `dbx` has no GORM import; GORM-specific helpers (`Preload`, `Clauses`, deferred join pagination) live in `dbx/gorm`.

-- Encapsulates the creation, update, query, and deletion of gorm.
-The query encapsulates the chain method (Eq\Gt\Lt\In\Not In\Between...), making it easier to use, and supports soft deletion and pagination query.
+- Encapsulates create, update, query, and delete with chain methods (Eq, Gt, Lt, In, Not In, Between…), soft delete, and pagination.
-- The parameter structure `QueryOpts` that encapsulates complex queries can make it easier to process query conditions under some complex queries.
+- `QueryOpts` for complex list queries.
-- For `Not Found Record` error handling, the error code and error message can be customized.
+- Customizable not-found error handling.
-- The `dbx.pagination` module of list paging query makes paging list query easier to use.
+- `dbx/pagination` for list paging.

-Basic usage：
+Basic usage:

 ```go
 package main